-Professional Science Master’s programs prepare graduates to thrive in Science, Technology, Engineering and Math (STEM) careers by providing both high-rigor technical skills and the business fundamentals required to understand and navigate the science work place.
+Professional Science Master’s programs prepare graduates to thrive by providing both high-rigor technical skills and the business fundamentals, project management, leadership and communication skills that employers want.

 Learn more about our programs here: